-- 4.1 Develop a Strategic Communications Plan and Communicate with our strategic partners. - 4.2 Adopt a plan for technology use in public affairs. - 4.3 Establish clear standards for the construction process. - 4.1 Develop a Strategic Communications Plan and Communicate with our strategic partners Our actions and non-actions impact the public and agencies within and surrounding the District.
-We will establish clear lines of communication between the District, other agencies and the public to ensure that our message is clearly and quickly communicated so that we can establish and maintain a positive reputation.
+4.2 Develop a Strategic Communications Plan with our strategic partners - Our actions and non-actions impact the public and agencies within and surrounding the District.
+We will establish clear lines of communication between the District and , other agencies and the public to ensure that our message is clearly and quickly communicated so that we can establish and maintain a positive reputation.
 Meet regularly with other agencies to coordinate efforts.
 Clearly communicate District goals, limits, and requirements in a timely fashion.
+(Ongoing review) See 4.1

-(Ongoing) - 4.2 Adopt a plan for technology use in public affairs - To ensure that our message is clearly and quickly communicated so that we can establish and maintain a positive reputation, we will ensure that technology is appropriately used to maximize communication (website, telephones, televising meetings, electronic communications such as email twitter, Facebook.
-(2016) - 4.3 Establish clear standards for the construction process To establish and maintain a positive reputation with contractors, developers, planning departments and the public, the District will update the District's Engineering Standards and plan review/construction inspection process to ensure our construction partners understand exactly what is required from them for Marina Coast.
-(2015/2016)
+4.2 Adopt a plan for technology use in public affairs - To ensure that our message is clearly and quickly communicated so that we can establish and maintain a positive reputation, we will ensure that technology is appropriately used to maximize communication (website, telephones, televising meetings, electronic communications such as email twitter, Facebook.
+(Ongoing review)2016)

+4.3 Establish clear standards for the construction process - To establish and maintain a positive reputation with contractors, developers, planning departments and the public, the District will update the District's Engineering Standards and plan review/construction inspection process to ensure our construction partners understand exactly what is required from them for Marina Coast.
+(2015/2016) Updates to Procedures, Guidelines and Design Requirements.
+(2018)